Frequently Asked Questions

 If a student formally withdraws from private lessons before the fourth scheduled lesson, a tuition refund will be issued less a $25 processing fee and the cost of the four lessons.

-Instructors may initiate withdrawals at any time with the manager's approval.
+Instructors may initiate withdrawals at any time with the Program Administrator's approval.
 In such cases, students will receive an appropriate refund.

 The personal information collected through the Mount Royal University Conservatory application and registration process is collected under the authority of the Alberta Freedom of Information and Protection of Privacy Act, Section 33(c), and is protected by that Act.